ueco-jb/dfunk_contracts/contracts/luna-distributor/README.md

 ```
 ### UpdateConfig

-Config can be updated only by the admin.
+Config can be updated only by the admin set via `InstantiateMsg`.
 The administration of the contract is transferable to another account, a multisig wallet, or a governance contract.
 Setting the `admin` field as empty will make the contract non-updatable.

 ```
 {